rachidsakara/angular-news-application-with-material/README.md

 Next step is getting a free API key at [News API](https://newsapi.org/) witch will help us make some call request to the server and retrive the news articles.

-Once the api key in your hands, go to `/src/app/news-api.service.ts` and paste it to where it said put “put_your_api_key_here”.
+Once the api key is in your hands, go to `/src/app/news-api.service.ts` and paste it to where it said put “put_your_api_key_here”.

 ## Installing dependencies

-After the downloading the repostory head on to the project root folder and run the `npm install` command line.
+After the downloading the repository head on to the project root folder and run the `npm install` command line.

 ## Development server